samileino-byte/ratingscouk/README.md

 Ratingscouk is a project to list credit ratings for LIFFE and DAX shares.
 The project is based on CBOE and 1999 U.S. credit ratings work.
 This project is based on c++.
+There are many to-dos on these codes.
+Past performance is not a guarantee of future results.